 Actors identified so far include municipalities, County Administrative Boards, the insurance sector, national authorities, and regional cooperation initiatives, (e.g. Regional kustsamverkan).

 Summary data collection

-Insights into how the impact chain model and stakeholder oriented approach may lead to relevant and useful knowledge for decision makers and planners in climate change adaptation.
+2) Insights into how the impact chain and stakeholder orieted approach may lead to relevant and useful knowledge for climate adaptation decision-makers and planners."

 Case study responsible